 The Old Riga Christmas Market awaits visitors in a unique architectural setting, the lovely Town Hall Square.
 There are a number of special children focused-events, like the popular carousel of wooden figures, riding ponies and a horse drawn carriage as well as animal corner with its sheep and rabbits.
 The cat house features live felines from the local animal shelter.
 Visitors of all ages can enjoy tasty glazed gingerbread as well as locally crafted items like warm, handmade socks, wooden candlesticks, Latvian honey and patterned mittens.
 You can even learn about various Latvian traditions like log dragging, stitchcraft and traditional holiday cooking.

-The North Pole may be the most obvious Christmas town of all.
+As you can imagine, the North Pole is the most exciting Christmas town in the United States.
 Here in this community of 2,200 residents, it’s always Christmas with holiday decorations up 365 days of the year.
 You can drive down streets like Kris Kringle Drive, Mistletoe Lane or Santa Clause Lane and even stay the night at Santaland RV Park.
 It’s all about Santa here.
 In December, North Pole really comes alive with its annual North Pole Christmas In Ice Contest attracting ice sculptors from across the globe.
 National newscasts are frequently broadcast live from the Santa Clause house as well.
 Of course, this is also the place where you’ll have the chance to mail your postcards from Santa’s official zip code so that friends and family receive mail postmarked from North Pole, Alaska.

 The Estonian capital is known for its wonderful Christmas spirit, with its medieval old town dusted in snow and lanterns lit after dark providing a glow to the cobblestone streets.
 The world’s first Christmas tree was erected here in 1441 – and today, Tallin’s holiday traditions still include the legendary tree on Town Hall Square.
 The famous tree is surrounded by little huts selling their wares and you’ll also find a number of handicraft specialists hard at work along with snow sculptures, Estonian food and drink, and a mini-zoo.
 An international Christmas market, outdoor ice rink and Estonian Open Air Museum’s elaborate Christmas Village are all mainstays of the holiday season too.